Kernix13/pre-code-formatter/README.md

 A JavaScript program to output different languages with `span.color` classes for syntax highlighting.
 This is a manual process, as opposed to using PrismJS.

-If you would like to see an example, check my [Pre tag formatter CodePen](https://codepen.io/jim-kernicky/pen/KKQebjW).
+If you would like to see an example, check my [Pre tag formatter in CodePen](https://codepen.io/jim-kernicky/pen/KKQebjW).

-## Details

-1. The JavaScript files grab your code from another `.js` file and splits it into lines.
-1. After selecting

 ## How to use